kanisterio/kanister/docs/functions.rst

 Consider a scenario where you wish to delete the data backed up by the :ref:`backupdatausingkopiaserver` function.
-For this phase, we will use the ``backupID`` Artifact provided by backup function.
+For this phase, we will use the ``backupIdentifier`` Artifact provided by backup function.

 .. code-block:: yaml
   :linenos: